 Quizzes: As per each instructor, quizzes will be given throughout the semester.
 They will be based on the lecture, homework and the in-class discussions.
+Quizzes can be given on paper or computer format.
 There will be 6-10 assessments given throughout the semester.